 We have come a long way since the launch of the World Free Zones Organization (World FZO) towards realizing our vision of creating an association to represent the interests of the global free zones community.

-Today we have over 460 members, from all corners of the globe, and we are actively working with them to ensure the free zone model receives the recognition it deserves from the international community.
+Today we have 1562 members, from all corners of the globe, and we are actively working with them to ensure the free zone model receives the recognition it deserves from the international community.

 We believe that the potential for the free zone model to transform local and regional economies is enormous, as we have already seen in recent history.
 The first free zone was established at Shannon Airport, Ireland in 1959 and today there are an estimated 2,260 free zones and special economic zones around the world.